Page created on June 3, 2021. Last updated on June 3, 2022 at 08:28

 - Communicating (non-obstructive) hydrocephalus = increased CSF due to impaired absorption of CSF or due to increased CSF production

-- Hydrocephalus ex vacuo = not a true hydrocephalus, only there is brain atrophy which makes the ventricles appear dilated
+- Hydrocephalus ex vacuo = not a true hydrocephalus, ventricles appear enlarged because there is brain atrophy

 - Obstructive hydrocephalus